hunterjhancock/dotfiles/README.md

 ## Software list

+I sometimes forget to update this list, so the items in [Brewfile](Brewfile) and [setup_node.zsh](setup_node.zsh) should more accurately reflect my current setup.
+Maybe I should write a script to auto-update this list... 🤔

 | Name                                                                                          | Description                                                                                                                   |
 | --------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- |
 | [git](https://git-scm.com)                                                                    | a distributed revision control system                                                                                         |